jfei3339/Minecraft-Survival-Games/README.md

 # Minecraft-Survival-Games

 This is a Minecraft server I designed to host my own version of the gamemode "Minecraft Survival Games", which has been a very popular gamemode on Minecraft for nearly a decade.
 The gamemode is based off the Hunger Games trilogy by Suzanne Collins.
+The server is written in Java.
 I hosted this server for a few months for a few hundred community members from the old MCGamer.net community, which I spent several years of my childhood playing.
 The color scheme and gameplay is heavily inspired by MCGamer.net's version of Survival Games, but the code is my own.